Hussman School of Journalism and Media (GRAD)

 Strategic Communication Area of Study

 Strategic communication master’s students complete 33 total credit hours.
 They take four 3-credit courses and one 1.5-credit course in each of the fall and spring semesters.
 They then develop a final capstone project during summer I, before finalizing, submitting, and presenting the project in summer II.
 The summer I course meets virtually in the evenings, to allow time for students to complete daytime internships or practicum experiences.
 Of the eight fall and spring courses, five are specific required courses and three are electives.
-Up to two courses may be taken from related subject fields in other schools and departments of the University or at neighboring universities.
+Up to three courses may be taken from related subject fields in other schools and departments of the University or at neighboring universities.

 Theory and Research Area of Study